Jushin Liger: World Wrestling Federation/WWE (1990, 2015, 2020-2021)

+World Championship Wrestling (1991–1992, 1995–1999)

 1991–1992

 Liger made appearances with World Championship Wrestling (WCW) during the 1990s.
 He made his debut in December 1991.
 He feuded with Brian Pillman over the WCW World Light Heavyweight Championship.
 He defeated Pillman on December 25 for the title at a house show in Atlanta, Georgia.
 He would hold onto the title for over two months, before losing it back to Pillman at SuperBrawl II.
 Liger left WCW in December 1992 after Starrcade, teaming with Erik Watts in a losing effort to "Dr. Death" Steve Williams and Sting in a Lethal Lottery match.

 1995–1999

-Upon his return to WCW in 1995, Liger had the distinction of appearing in the first ever match on the inaugural WCW Monday Nitro held at the Mall of America on September 4 where he lost to Brian Pillman.
-He returned to WCW in September 1995; he would go on to face many other opponents such as Chris Benoit, Pillman, Dean Malenko, Rey Mysterio Jr., and Juventud Guerrera, as well as unsuccessfully challenging Konnan for the WCW United States Heavyweight Championship at Slamboree '96.
+Upon his return to WCW in 1995, Liger had the distinction of appearing in the first match on the inaugural WCW Monday Nitro, held at the Mall of America on September 4, losing to Brian Pillman.
+He returned to WCW in September 1995; he would go on to face many other opponents such as Chris Benoit, Dean Malenko, Rey Mysterio Jr., and Juventud Guerrera, as well as unsuccessfully challenging Konnan for the WCW United States Heavyweight Championship at Slamboree '96.

 Liger was met with controversy around late-November/early-December 1999 while wrestling a short tour in WCW as the IWGP Junior Heavyweight Champion when he lost the championship on an episode of Monday Nitro to Juventud Guerrera via a blow to the head from a tequila bottle.
 Liger regained his title the following week from Psicosis, who was substituting for Guerrera because he broke his arm.
 However, the scripting of these title changes was viewed as embarrassing for NJPW and the company chose not to acknowledge or release any information about the title changes.
 In turn, none of the Japanese sports media outlets reported the two title changes as well.
 New Japan did not recognize Guerrera's reign until 2007.
 Liger was also referred to as a 10-time champion until this time.